 The 2016 film won Best T&T Feature and People’s Choice last year at the Trinidad and Tobago Film Festival.
 It began its full run at local cinemas this month and you know what that means – review time!
 Without any spoilers here is The Cutlass in three slices:

 Inspired by a true story The Cutlass is the tale of a young woman named Joanna (Hirschman) who is kidnapped following a robbery by a petty criminal named Al (Goindhan).
 Al takes Joanna into the forests of Toco, a village on the north east coast, and holds her captive in a shack.
 The film could have easily descended into a melodramatic, Lifetime-esque movie but the director and script writer keep things real and grounded.
 The plot is also well paced, slowing down when it needs to and turning up the thrills in the more tense scenes.

-In terms of visuals The Cutlass is a gorgeous film to look out.
+In terms of visuals The Cutlass is a gorgeous film to look at.
 The opening aerial forest shots, paired with some haunting voices, is a powerful start.
-Overall the production quality is very high and it is one of the best looking films to come from the twin island nation.
+Overall the production quality is very high and it is one of the best looking films to come from the twin-island nation.
 The cinematography does a commendable job of capturing the beauty of mountains and beaches, an infusion of hope before the terror begins.

 #2 Trini style all in it

-In terms of music the films relies mostly on instrumentals; those hoping for toe tapping calypso or soca tunes will be disappointed.
-The film does feature a song from local rock band Orange Sky which did work effectively for the scene.
+In terms of music the films relies mostly on instrumentals; those hoping for toe-tapping calypso or soca tunes will be disappointed.
+The film does feature a song from local rock band Orange Sky which was effective for the chosen scene.

 #3 Al’s the Man